nsidc/usaon-benefit-tool/doc/tutorial/edit-app-markdown.md

 in my case I created my branch from another branch called `hazelshapiro-docs-addtutorial`.

-Enter a meaningfull Pull Request title, for example "Add new tutorial about contributing documentation with GitHub.dev".
+Enter a meaningful Pull Request title, for example "Add new tutorial about contributing documentation with GitHub.dev".

 Enter a useful description, for example discussing why you made the decisions you made